tyler/bitset/README.markdown

 Bitset
 ======

 A fast Bitset implementation for Ruby.
 Available as the 'bitset' gem.
+This is a fork of tyler/bitset which adds the following functionality:

+* Switch to Bundler's Gemspec defaults
+* Bug fix for a 64 bit cardinality bug
+* Adds a to_a method which returns on positions
+* Adds a to_binary_array which returns fixnum 1s and 0s
+* Other fixes and features are merged upstream

 Installation